ankit6102001/MongoDB-Backup/README.md

    - After the backup is complete, a **Download Backup** button will appear to download the `.tar.gz` backup file.

 6. **Preview Collections**:
-   - Once connected, you can select any collection from the dropdown to preview the first 5 documents.
+   - Once connected, you can select any collection from the dropdown to preview